-Novelization: Four books based off Doom and Doom II.
+Novelization: Four books based off Doom and Doom II (with the first two being actual novelisations of the game's storyline, such as it was).
 And two more based off Doom 3.

 Doom 3 also counts for using a completely different engine, being the only truly 3D installment in the series (not counting spinoffs.)
 In addition, its slowed-down gameplay and increased horror elements separate it from every game besides Doom 64, another oddball for using these elements too (though it uses the Doom engine.)

 One-Hit Kill: All NPCs in Doom 3 will die in one hit.
 Even a punch into an unscathed NPC's toe.

 Only Six Faces: Doom 3 only has a handful of faces for the various human NPCs, which are re-used frequently.
 This is most noticeable in the opening Scenic Tour Level, where you can find two guys with the exact same head standing in the same room.

 One-Man Army: This may be the current benchmark.
 Did we mention that he BLOWS UP HELL BY HIMSELF?!